 - Woodcote ward by-election - 17 March 2005

 County Council election results

 County Council elections are held every four years to elect councillors to represent Epsom & Ewell within Surrey County Council.
-The next election is due to be held on 4 May 2017.
-Full information about that election is available on our County Council Elections 4 May 2017 page.
+The next election is due to be held in May 2021.

 There are five county electoral divisions in Epsom and Ewell.
 Each division is represented by one county councillor.